 For starters, send eco-friendly bridal shower invitations using recycled paper sources, or opt for the digital invite route.
 (You can even add a request for eco-friendly bridal shower gifts, such as donations to an environmental organization, to the invites!)
 And at the soirée, gift guests eco-friendly bridal shower favors, such as reusable water bottles or locally sourced goodies.
 Plus, you and your guests can play eco-friendly bridal shower games by eliminating those that produce a lot of waste (such as that write-in trivia game you're just going to toss afterward).

 Ready to learn how to host a beautiful and, more importantly, green bridal shower?
 Ahead, check out 13 green bridal shower ideas.

 Pick an Outdoor Venue

 Spring is the perfect time to throw an outdoor bridal shower.
 Everyone's excited about being out in the sun after a long, cold winter, and the environmental impact is lessened because you're cutting back on lighting and energy costs, say Iris and Zach Nathan of Gingerhill Farm in Hawaii.
 Plus, your photos will look extra gorgeous thanks to all the natural light.

 Make Invitations More Green

 Keep the environment in mind when it comes to mailing out invites.
-Digital services like Sendo will email custom invitations and save a few trees in the process.
+Digital services like Paperless Post, Minted, and Sendo will email custom invitations and save a few trees in the process.
 If paper invitations are a must (they are more formal and traditional, after all), look for eco-friendly bridal shower invitation options made from 100 percent recycled paper or up-cycled materials like fabric or wood.
-Many stationery companies also support environmental and sustainable initiatives, such as Paper Culture which plants a tree with every order, so you're part of the solution.
+Many stationery companies also support environmental and sustainable initiatives, such as Paper Culture which plants a tree with every order.

 Opt for Plants